Let go, find yourself, express yourself!

 We are honored to help you get inspired and express yourself.
 Our creative spaces at Soltara include:

 • Painting and drawing materials

 • Journaling supplies (for your creativity and your integration journal)

 • Meditative coloring books

-• Musical instruments including drums, flutes, and shakers
+• Musical instruments including a guitar, bongo drums, flutes, and shakers

 • A stocked library of inspired books to borrow and read